jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/bare_metal/aio_duplex_install_kubernetes.rst

          # check available space (Avail Size (GiB)) in cgts-vg LVG where docker fs is located
          system host-lvg-list controller-0
          # if existing docker fs size + cgts-vg available space is less than
-         # 80G, you will need to add a new disk partition to cgts-vg.
+         # 60G, you will need to add a new disk partition to cgts-vg.
-         # There must be at least 20GB of available space after the docker
-         # filesystem is increased.

             # Assuming you have unused space on ROOT DISK, add partition to ROOT DISK.
             # ( if not use another unused disk )
             # Get device path of ROOT DISK
-            system host-show controller-0 --nowrap | fgrep rootfs
+            system host-show controller-0 | fgrep rootfs
             # Get UUID of ROOT DISK by listing disks
             system host-disk-list controller-0
             # Create new PARTITION on ROOT DISK, and take note of new partition’s ‘uuid’ in response
             # Use a partition size such that you’ll be able to increase docker fs size from 30G to 60G
             PARTITION_SIZE=30
-            system host-disk-partition-add -t lvm_phys_vol ${NODE} <disk-uuid> ${PARTITION_SIZE}
+            system host-disk-partition-add -t lvm_phys_vol controller-0 <root-disk-uuid> ${PARTITION_SIZE}
             # Add new partition to ‘cgts-vg’ local volume group
             system host-pv-add controller-0 cgts-vg <NEW_PARTITION_UUID>
             sleep 2    # wait for partition to be added